angular/angular/aio/content/guide/reactive-forms.md

 ### Make a field required

 The most common validation is making a field required.
-In the `ProfileEditor` component, add the `Validators.required()` static method as the second item in the array for the `firstName` control.
+In the `ProfileEditor` component, add the `Validators.required` static method as the second item in the array for the `firstName` control.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.ts" region="required-validator" title="src/app/profile-editor/profile-editor.component.ts (required validator)">

 </code-example>

-This validator is synchronous, in that it immediately returns the result of the validation when called.
-This is converse to an asynchronous validator that performs validation that take some amount of time to complete before returning its result.

 There are a set of built-in HTML5 attributes including `required`, `minlength`, `maxlength`, and more that can be used for native validation.
 Although _optional_, you can take advantage of these as additional attributes on your form input elements.
 Add the `required` attribute to the `firstName` input element.